 Equity awards are designed to reward the executives for their longer-term contributions to the success and growth of the Company and are directly linked to maximizing stockholder value.
 They also serve as a key retention tool, bridging annual base salary and incentive compensation payments to retirement and other end-of-service compensation benefits.
-Long-term incentives comprise a very important part of the Company's executive compensation program, and currently greater than 60% of the pay mix of actual total direct compensation consists of a combination of stock options and restricted stock awards.
-For 2010, the Company's current pay mix was competitive with the business peer group's pay mix, which is consistent with the Company's overall executive compensation philosophy and core principles.
-The pay mix was also consistent with compensation within the general industry peer group, which is consistent with the Company's targeted ranges.
+Long-term incentives comprise a very important part of the Company's executive compensation program.

-Equity-based incentive awards are made pursuant to the Company's 2000 Stock Option and Award Plan, as amended and restated in 2009.
-This plan provides for a wide variety of stock-based compensation awards, including incentive stock options, non-qualified stock options, stock appreciation rights, restricted stock, performance awards and other share-based awards.
-The Company only made awards in the form of non-qualified stock options and restricted stock, as these types of awards are most consistently used by the Company's business peer group and are thus deemed to provide the most competitive compensation element for long-term incentive compensation.
+Equity-based incentive awards are made pursuant to the Company's 2000 Stock Option and Award Plan, as amended and restated in 2009 and the Company's 2009 Stock Option and Award Plan, as amended and restated in 2011.
+These plans provide for a wide variety of stock-based compensation awards, including incentive stock options, non-qualified stock options, stock appreciation rights, restricted stock, performance awards and other share-based awards.
+The Company has only made awards in the form of non-qualified stock options and restricted stock, as these types of awards are most consistently used by the Company's peer group and are thus deemed to provide the most competitive compensation element for long-term incentive compensation.

 The Company believes annual grants that create an appropriate (i.e., market competitive) mix of compensation elements more directly and effectively align the interests of management with those of stockholders.
 Under the Company's compensation philosophy, all grants of both non-qualified stock options and restricted stock awards vest in one-third increments on each of the first three anniversary dates of the grant date, which further serves to align this compensation program element with the interests of investors.
 The Compensation Committee reviews and adjusts annually the size and mix of award types.
-Beginning in 2006 and continuing each year thereafter, the named executive officers' restricted stock awards were modified to include a component of "qualified performance-based compensation"; these awards would be forfeited in their entirety, if the performance measures for the calendar year in which those grants were made had not been attained.
+Beginning in 2006 and continuing each year thereafter, the named executive officers' restricted stock awards were modified to include a component of "qualified performance-based compensation"; these awards would be forfeited in their entirety if the performance measures for the calendar year in which those grants were made had not been attained.
 The performance measures for the grants made in each year have been attained, and those grants are further subject to time-based restrictions, which lapse in one-third increments on each of the first three anniversary dates of the grants.

-The 2010 performance-based restricted stock awards to the named executive officers were subject to the same type of performance criteria as were the 2009 and prior year awards; they require the satisfaction of one of two performance measures, either 75% of the lowend target range of 2010 earnings per share from continuing operations, or the attainment of 90% of the 2010 net operating revenue low-end target range, both as projected in February 2010.
+The 2012 performance-based restricted stock awards to the named executive officers were subject to the same type of performance criteria as were the 2011 and prior year awards; they require the satisfaction of one of two performance measures, either 75% of the low-end target range of 2012 earnings per share from continuing operations, or the attainment of 90% of the 2012 net operating revenue low-end target range, both as projected in February 2012.
 These awards would have been forfeited in their entirety if neither target was attained, but if either target was attained, then the performance-based criteria would have been met and the awards' time-based restrictions would lapse in one-third increments on each of the first three anniversary dates of the grants.